ezzheng/habsim/OPTIMIZATIONS.md

 1. Waits 2 seconds for app initialization
 2. Builds the model 0 simulator (fast single requests)
 3. Touches `worldelev.npy` (451 MB) so the elevation grid is memory-mapped before first use
+4. Reuses on-disk GEFS cache from persistent volume when mounted

 **File Downloading:**
 - Weather files download on-demand when ensemble runs are requested (cost-optimized)